 Throughout history, efficient defense against military intrusions often has been the only way to save cities and states from otherwise inevitable destruction.
 To protect themselves, different civilisations have built some of the largest known structures on Earth – fortifications, defensive walls and military structures of diverse kind.

 Basically, fortifications consist of walls and ditches, which help the defenders withstand a siege.
 Walls are usually built of stone or bricks, although sometimes wood has been used.
 However, one can find earthen ramparts, which can be reinforced by other materials.
 Ditches can be dry or filled with water.

-This category contains outstanding structures which were built for defence against military intrusions or, sometimes, to prevent escape (prisons).
+This category contains outstanding structures that were built for defense against military intrusions or, sometimes, to prevent escape (prisons).